smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.10.0 - 2025-03-03
+We are beginning our phased rollout of us-street-api 5.10.0.
+This process is scheduled to be completed by 2025-03-05 00:00:00 UTC.
+Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.

+### FIXED
+- DPVFootnotes are now always in alphabetical order
+- Updated addresses with invalid secondaries now have the same DPV barcode as their root addresses
+- Updated unique ZIP codes to return the correct dpv_match_code from Y when it should be D

 ## 5.9.34 - 2025-02-18
 We are beginning our phased rollout of us-street-api 5.9.34.
 This process is scheduled to be completed by 2025-02-21 00:00:00 UTC.
 Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.